BACK TO DREAMY

 IDEATION: FROM HMW TO IA

 I translated my research into focused How Might We prompts around first-minute capture, trust, and expressive input, then ran timed Crazy 8s to generate breadth and clustered patterns to converge.
-To keep concepts accountable to the half-awake context, I set measurable guardrails—≤5s to first input and <2 required decisions before capture—grounded in Hick’s Law and progressive disclosure to minimize cognitive load.
-I stress-tested sketches against these criteria and the personas, then formalized the winning ideas into Information Architecture: a lean sitemap, a simplified notifications model, and three priority flows (Morning Prompt, Export to Therapy, Expressive Capture) ready for wireframes.
+To keep concepts accountable to the half-awake context, I set measurable guardrails: ≤5s to first input and <2 required decisions before capture, grounded in Hick’s Law and progressive disclosure to minimize cognitive load.
+I tested my sketches with the personas, chose what worked best, and built a lean IA, a straightforward notifications model, and three priority flows (Morning Prompt, Export to Therapy, Expressive Capture) to wireframe.

 Sonia’s problem centered on trust: “I need to share a dream for therapy without ambiguity about what’s sent or how private it is.”
 The goal became a clear, intentional export: choose what to include, add a brief therapist note, Mark as Sensitive when needed, and receive an explicit sent confirmation with a visible trail.
 The outcome is confident, low-anxiety sharing that supports therapy without adding cognitive load.